qiangmzsx/Software-Engineering-at-Google/zh-cn/Chapter-7_Measuring_Engineering_Productivity/Chapter-7_Measuring_Engineering_Productivity.md

 *Who is going to decide to take action on the result, and when would they do it?*

 	We ask this to ensure that the person requesting the measurement is the one who is empowered to take action (or is doing so directly on their behalf).
 Ultimately, the goal of measuring our software process is to help people make business decisions.
 It’s important to understand who that individual is, including what form of data convinces them.
 Although the best research includes a variety of approaches (everything from structured interviews to statistical analyses of logs), there might be limited time in which to provide decision makers with the data they need.
 In those cases, it might be best to cater to the decision maker.
-Do they tend to make decisions by empathizing through the stories that can be retrieved from interviews?[2](#_bookmark531) Do they trust survey results or logs data?
+Do they tend to make decisions by empathizing through the stories that can be retrieved from interviews?[^2]Do they trust survey results or logs data?
 Do they feel comfortable with complex statistical analyses?
 If the decider doesn’t believe the form of the result in principle, there is again no point in measuring the process.

 	In the case of readability, we had a clear decision maker for each programming language.
-Two language teams, Java and C++, actively reached out to us for assistance, and the others were waiting to see what happened with those languages first.[3](#_bookmark532) The decision makers trusted engineers’ self-reported experiences for understanding happiness and learning, but the decision makers wanted to see “hard numbers” based on logs data for velocity and code quality.
+Two language teams, Java and C++, actively reached out to us for assistance, and the others were waiting to see what happened with those languages first.[^3] The decision makers trusted engineers’ self-reported experiences for understanding happiness and learning, but the decision makers wanted to see “hard numbers” based on logs data for velocity and code quality.
 This meant that we needed to include both qualitative and quantitative analysis for these metrics.
 There was not a hard deadline for this work, but there was an internal conference that would make for a useful time for an announcement if there was going to be a change.
 That deadline gave us several months in which to complete the work.

 然后我们要求他们考虑以下问题：